doctorfree/MusicPlayerPlus/README.md

     * Perform these steps with the command `mppinit metadata`
         * Remove duplicate tracks with the command `beet duplicates -d`
         * Rename tracks left after duplicate removal with `beet move`
-        * Download album cover art with the command `mpplus -D`
+        * Download album cover art with the command `mpplus -D art`
         * Analyze and retrieve audio-based information with a command like:
 		    * `mpplus -B` creates a "song similarity" database with Blissify
             * `mpplus -X all` analyze the entire Beets library with Essentia